 Companies that have been around a while tend to find themselves dealing with different flavors of design debt — frequently in the form of orphaned design styles spanning an ever-evolving website.

 The Create & Buy section of CafePress had long since reached the worst form of multiplicity.
 Different C&B departments looked wildly different from each other, with styling, navigation, and flow changing completely from page to page.

 My original project was to design a simple replacement, so that we could reset the look and feel, and start to iterate toward a higher converting experience.
 But we quickly ran into a huge blocker; staffing problems in Engineering meant no engineers to implement the designs, and because I was a contractor, I no longer had access to the backend.

-Over the coming months, I'd use the same technique to reskin the homepage, search, departments, product category pages, product pages, the shopping cart, and checkout.
-For a time, one of the largest retail sites in the world powered nearly their entire ecommerce site with A/B tests running at 100%.
+Over the coming months, I'd use the same technique to rebuild the homepage, search engine, marketplace departments, product category pages, product pages, the shopping cart, and checkout.
+For a time, one of the largest retail sites in the world (billions of URLs!) powered nearly their entire ecommerce site with A/B tests running at 100%.